josemmbcode/soet/README.md

-# ALTERUM
+# SOET POSTRES
-This is a web application for a clothing brand built using Remix, Tailwind CSS, and MongoDB Atlas.
-The aim of this project is to create a user-friendly and visually appealing web app for an upcoming, digitally designed clothing app from Venezuela.
+This is a web application for a donut shop built using Remix, Redux, Tailwind CSS, and MongoDB.
+The goal of this project is to create a dynamic and interactive web app that allows users to browse the donut shop's menu and place orders.

-## Features
+# Features
-Responsive Design: The web app is designed to work seamlessly across different devices and screen sizes, providing a consistent and user-friendly experience.
+Responsive Design: The web app is designed to be mobile-friendly and responsive.

-Minimal JavaScript: Efforts have been made to reduce the amount of JavaScript required for the web app to function, resulting in faster load times and improved performance.
+Remix: Remix is used as the web application framework.

-Remix: Remix is used as the web application framework, providing a solid foundation for building server-rendered React applications.
-It offers powerful features such as routing, data fetching, and server-side rendering.
+Redux: Redux is utilized as a state management library, enabling efficient data flow and centralized state management throughout the application.

 Tailwind CSS: The web app utilizes Tailwind CSS.

-MongoDB Atlas: MongoDB Atlas is used as the cloud-hosted database solution for storing and managing all its data.
-It provides a reliable and scalable backend for your application.
+MongoDB: MongoDB is used as the database solution for storing and managing data related to the donut shop, including menu items and orders.

 # Contact
 If you have any questions or need further assistance, please feel free to contact me at jose.moreno.mb@icloud.com.